ULStats/MA4128Assessment-2018/JackForde - Apache Kafka.md

 <img src="https://kafka.apache.org/10/images/kafka-apis.png" width="400" height="400">

 A topic is a feed to which records are published.
 Each topic is an ordered list.
 Clusters store all topics, whether or not they have been consumed, for a set period of time.
 Each cluster can have its own retention period which defines how long a record will be stored.
 For example if the retention period is set to be one day, then after one day a record will be discarded to free up space.

+When data is written to Kafka it is also replicated for fault-tolerance.
+The disk structures Kafka uses scale well, meaning Kafka will perform the same whether you have 50 KB or 50 TB of data on the server.
+Because of this Kafka works very well as a storage system due to its fault-tolerance and scalability.
 ## What it's used for?
 * ### Messaging System
 Traditionally a messaging system uses one of two models: queuing and publish and subscribe.
 In a queue, a pool of consumers may read from a server and each record goes to one of them; in publish-subscribe the record is broadcast to all consumers.
 Each Model has both advantages and disadvantages.
 The advantage of Kafka is that every topic has both of these properties.
 As a result Kafka is often used for scenarios where high throughput, reliable delivery, and scalability are important.
 Kafka is comparable to traditional messaging systems such as ActiveMQ or RabbitMQ.
-* ### Storage System
-Kafka works well storage system.
-When data is written to Kafka it is also replicated for fault-tolerance.
-The disk structures Kafka uses scale well, meaning Kafka will perform the same whether you have 50 KB or 50 TB of data on the server.
 * ### Website Activity Tracking
 * ### Stream Processing
 The New York Times uses Apache Kafka to store and distribute published content in real-time to the various applications used by its readers.